aclu-national/JL_dashboard/README.md

 Data on known misconduct by police officers were obtained by [LLEAD](llead.co) through public records requests and include public data collected from a range of law enforcement agencies including police departments, sheriff’s offices, civil service commissions, and more.
 To learn more about how the data is collected, you can visit their website (llead.co) or their [GitHub page](https://github.com/ipno-llead).
 The data that we are using was downloaded from [LLEAD](https://hub.wrgl.co/@ipno/r/data) on August 21st, 2023.

-## Data Cleaning and Analysis
+## Data Cleaning
 ### Police Killings
-The process of cleaning police killings includes:
+The process of cleaning police killings includes (see the code and analysis here):
 1. Cleaning the Mapping Police Violence data variable names.
 2. Filtering for police killings in Louisiana.
 3. Creating unknown options for the demographic variables.